1967–68 Philadelphia Flyers season: Off-season

 The men hired to build the expansion Flyers were Bud Poile as general manager and Keith Allen as head coach.
 Both were former NHL players and were Western Hockey League coaches in the years preceding expansion, Poile with the San Francisco Seals and Allen with the Seattle Totems.
 On May 8, 1967, the Flyers purchased the American Hockey League's Quebec Aces and with them acquired sixteen professional players and the rights to sixteen amateur players.
-The NHL Expansion Draft was held a month later on June 6.
+The NHL expansion draft was held a month later on June 6.
 The six expansion franchises selected 20 players from the Original Six teams, though most of the players available were either aging veterans or career minor-leaguers before expansion occurred.
 Among the Flyers' 20 selections were Bernie Parent, Doug Favell, Ed Van Impe, Joe Watson, Lou Angotti (who was named the Flyers' first captain), Leon Rochefort, and Gary Dornhoefer.
-The following day, the Flyers made two selections in the 1967 NHL Amateur Draft, notably Serge Bernier 5th overall from the Sorel Éperviers.
+The following day, the Flyers made two selections in the 1967 NHL amateur draft, notably Serge Bernier fifth overall from the Sorel Eperviers.

 Regular season

 The Flyers made their debut on October 11, 1967, losing 5–1 on the road to the California Seals.
 Bill Sutherland scored the first goal in franchise history.
 They won their first game a week later, defeating the St. Louis Blues on the road, 2–1.
 The Flyers made their home debut in front of a crowd of 7,812, shutting out their trans-Pennsylvania rivals, the Pittsburgh Penguins, 1–0 on October 19.
-With all six expansion teams grouped into the same division, the Flyers were able to win the division with a below .500 record and after being forced to play their last seven home games on the road (five of them at Le Colisée in Quebec City, the home of their AHL affiliate) due to a March 1 storm blowing parts of the Spectrum's roof off.
+With all six expansion teams grouped into the same division, the Flyers were able to win the division with a below .500 record and after being forced to play their last seven home games on the road (five of them at Le Colisee in Quebec City, the home of their AHL affiliate) due to a March 1 storm blowing parts of the Spectrum's roof off.
+The March 7 game against Boston, relocated to Toronto, featured a bloody stick-swinging duel between the Flyers' Larry Zeidel and the Bruins' Eddie Shack, resulting in suspensions for both players.

 The team was led offensively by Leon Rochefort in goals (21) and Lou Angotti in assists (37) and points (49).
 Bill Sutherland was the only other player on the team with at least 20 goals and Gary Dornhoefer was the only other player with at least 30 assists.
 Rochefort was the only Flyer to take part in the NHL All-Star Game.
 Despite the lack of offensive firepower, the Flyers were strong enough defensively to be a respectable 8–15–1 against Original Six teams, winning at least one game against all six and winning three of their four games against the defending Stanley Cup champion Toronto Maple Leafs.
 22-year-old goaltenders Doug Favell and Bernie Parent split time in net and put up similar numbers.
 Favell finished 3rd in Calder Memorial Trophy voting.